JasonMejane/vscode-base64viewer/README.md

 - Images (BMP, GIF, ICO, JPG, PNG, SVG, TIF)

 Other formats might be added in the future.
 When the Base64 string corresponds to a PDF file, a second column, next to the PDF viewer, is added, showing all text elements and images found in the PDF file.
+Even if the file can't be displayed (due to VSCode limitations, if it is a video for instance), the decoded file can easily be saved on your computer with the click of a button.

 ### Base64 Encoding